 TRIANGLES AND STRIPES!!!!
 LOOOVE!
 Washi tape is so great – cut it up and stick it on – that’s all you need to create all kinds of cool patterns on your paper.
 My favorite combos are diagonal stripe, grid and lace scallops.

 I don’t know if anyone else does this but I like adding cream or white mist droplets to my photos for a “Bokeh” effect without all the fancy in-camera technical footwork.
 It’s easier than trying to get the right amount of “out of focus” and I really don’t like random messy effects digital “Bokeh” filters add to photos.

 Let me leave you with this quote: If you are silent, the walls speak.
 Please do not forget me they plead.

 Don’t you love it when you can take several different Gauche Alchemy Kits, pull elements out of each, and then watch things “fall” into place (especially when you spot THE piece that you need for your project”?
 Even if it does take umpteen shots to get the perfect (or not so perfect) shot?
 My eyes are crossing just thinking about looking through a camera that many times!
 Michelle, you rock!

-Filed under: design team, Kits, Scrapbooking | Tagged: design team, inspiration, Kits, paper crafts, scrapbooking | 6 Comments »
+Filed under: design team, inspiration, Kits, Scrapbooking | Tagged: design team, inspiration, Kits, paper crafts, scrapbooking | 6 Comments »